civitai/civitai/README.md

 ![Civitai Homepage Screenshot](media/header.png)

-Share you models, textual inversions, hypernetworks, aesthetic gradients, and any other crazy stuff people do to customize their AI generations.
+Share you models, textual inversions, hypernetworks, aesthetic gradients, VAEs, and any other crazy stuff people do to customize their AI generations.

 ### Built with
 - **DB:** Prisma + Postgres